-ART 116 Introduction to Three-Dimensional Composition (3)

-A beginning sculpture course which covers techniques, materials and concepts of form/space relation and three-dimensional design through a variety of projects such as clay modeling, carving, construction and metal casting.
-Supplies are provided by students.
-(Formerly ART 106)
+ART 116: Introduction to Three-Dimensional Composition A beginning sculpture course which covers techniques, materials and concepts of form/space relation and 3-dimensional design through a variety of projects such as clay modeling, carving, construction and metal casting.
+Supplies provided by students.

-ART 123 Introduction to Painting (3)
+ART 123: Introduction to Painting